A Score that Really Matters: The Credit Score

 Before lenders make the decision to give you a loan, they need to know if you're willing and able to repay that mortgage loan.
 To understand whether you can repay, they assess your income and debt ratio.
 In order to calculate your willingness to repay the mortgage loan, they consult your credit score.

 The most commonly used credit scores are called FICO scores, which were developed by Fair Isaac & Company, Inc. The FICO score ranges from 350 (very high risk) to 850 (low risk).
 For details on FICO, read more here.

-Credit scores only take into account the info in your credit profile.
-They don't consider income or personal characteristics.
-Fair Isaac invented FICO specifically to exclude demographic factors.
-"Profiling" was as bad a word when these scores were first invented as it is in the present day.
-Credit scoring was developed to assess willingness to repay the loan without considering other irrelevant factors.
+Credit scores only take into account the info in your credit reports.
+They don't consider income, savings, down payment amount, or demographic factors like sex race, national origin or marital status.
+These scores were invented specifically for this reason.
+"Profiling" was as dirty a word when these scores were invented as it is now.
+Credit scoring was envisioned as a way to assess willingness to repay the loan while specifically excluding other demographic factors.

 At The Lending Source, we answer questions about Credit reports every day.
-Call us at (973) 601-2122.
+Give us a call at 9736012122.